scorestack/scorestack/kibana-plugin/README.md

-# attribs
+# scorestack

-> A Kibana plugin for modifying ScoreStack check attributes.
+> A Kibana plugin for viewing and modifying ScoreStack checks and attributes.

 ---